BAJAJ FINSERV DIRECT LIMITED

 What You Need to Apply for an IPO

-• PAN Card: Mandatory for identity verification.
+• PAN Card: For identity verification.

 • Demat Account: To receive shares in electronic form.